Amanda Levy, Chairperson

-Since 1999 he has coordinated EEAC’s Teacher Environmental Education Preparation (TEEP), an project to motivate colleges of education to incorporate environmental education into their teacher preparation programs.
+Since 1999, he has coordinated EEAC’s Teacher Environmental Education Preparation (TEEP), a project to motivate colleges of education to incorporate environmental education into their teacher preparation programs.
 TEEP has evolved into the Environmental Education Projects Forum, a forum for the discussion and generation of projects to grow environmental education in NYC and the surrounding region.

 - NYSOEA Spring Migrant Bird Walk 3/27/2021Join NYSOEA’s Metro Region Members for a bird walk, Inwood Hill Park, Sat 3/27/21, 10 am

 - NYSOEA Re-Frame the Narrative 2/23/2021Virtual event, Tue Feb 23, 2021, 7 pm

 - NYSOEA Annual Conference 202011/5/2020 Thu – 11/8/2020 Sun